Evidence Behindthe App

 How can nurses recover after a traumatic shift?

-Evidence-based tools include: (1) Visuospatial games like Tetris played within 6 hours of trauma (significantly reduces intrusive memories), (2) Chatbot-guided debriefs tailored to healthcare contexts, (3) 10-minute guided cognitive reappraisal audio sessions (reduces stress and negative affect), and (4) Brief mindfulness practices designed for end-of-shift decompression.
+Evidence-based tools include: (1) Visuospatial games like Tetris played within 6 hours of trauma (significantly reduces intrusive memories), (2) Chatbot-guided debriefs tailored to healthcare contexts, (3) 10-minute guided reframing audio sessions (reduces stress and negative affect), and (4) Brief mindfulness practices designed for end-of-shift decompression.

 Get Vitals offers all these trauma recovery tools including Tetris therapy, chatbot debriefs, and guided audio reflections.